Managers

 - ensuring every player has a Hockey Medical completed and kept on hand at every game.

-- It is suggested to ask at the beginning of the year, how many socks will need to be purchased, collect a list and payment and forward it to the RMHA Equipment manager and he will ensure you get the socks needed.
-Rush socks can be purchased for $20 a pair.
+- It is suggested to ask at the beginning of the year, how many socks will need to be purchased, collect a list and payment and forward it to the RMHA Equipment manager and they will ensure you get the socks needed.
+Rush socks can be purchased for $20 for knit pairs and $30 for dri-fit socks.
 All 1st-year players receive their first pair of socks for free.

 - Team list with contact information and ensure your coach and call parent have a copy.

 - Every player has a copy of the schedule when it comes out and is aware of practices and exhibition games.
-Can be posted on the website, if forwarded to the webmaster by email in the format you would like posted.
+Can be posted on the website, with your team login name and password that you received from the RMHA Secretary.

-- There is no league for Mini Mites, the manager is responsible for booking games.
+- There is no league for U7 or U9, the manager is responsible for booking games.

-- Contact your web administrator to get your teams username and password.
+- Contact the RMHA Secretary to get your teams username and password.

 Enter your team Roster and Coaching Staff along with all email addresses onto the website.